 A democratic republic from California

 with holdings in Nevada, Oregon and Baja.
 Originated from a group of survivors of Vault 15 and the small town of Shady Sands, the NCR has since become the largest and most powerful known faction in the wasteland.
 Basing their development model and values on the ideals of the pre-war United States, they are dedicated to restoring order and progress to the Wasteland but also have some really aggressive expansionist policies.
-Which resulted in them over extending themselves and put a heavy toll on their economy.
+These have resulted in their over-extending themselves and put a heavy toll on their economy.
 They are currently seeking to annex the entire Mojave Wasteland though the use of both diplomacy and military force.

 Provides examples of: